emirxmertoglu/jwt-working-space/README.md

 ## Routes to send request

 ### /login
-Send a JSON object that includes the email and password on the request body.
+Send JSON object that includes the email and password on the request body.
+It returns the access token and refresh token.

 ```js
 {